 Twitter Lite PWA

-Twitterati love this platform.
+Twitterati loves this platform.
 Yes, you’ve got it—Twitter is an exciting platform having over 328 million monthly active users worldwide.
-With over 80% of users on mobile, Twitter wanted to curate a mobile web experience that was faster, more engaging, more reliable.
+With over 80% of users on mobile, Twitter wanted to curate a mobile web experience that was faster, more engaging, and more reliable.

 The Twitter Lite Progressive Web App brought in the best of the high-tech web and native features.
 In 2017, it became the default mobile web experience for all users.
 Developers build Twitter Lite to deliver a more robust experience, and feature-rich with instant loading, user engagement, and lower data consumption.